hendri54/CollegeStratData/docs/src/index.md

 ## Updating data files

-When the data files are updated: Simply copy the directory for a given set of moments, such as "uneven types", from `Dropbox` into the package directory.
+When the data files are updated: Simply copy the directory for a given set of moments, such as "uneven types", from `Dropbox` into the `DataCollegeStrat` package directory.
 Bump the package version.
 Register.
 Upload to github.

 The new data versions will be used only when `DataCollegeStrat` is `update`d in `CollegeStratData`.
 It is therefore easy to roll back to previous data versions (which correspond to package versions).